-On average, men in Ireland die almost four years earlier than women.
+On average, men in Ireland die earlier than women.
 Around 100,000 men die early each and every year in the UK.
 That's almost one man every five minutes.
 Some men can run a mile in under that time.